Ian Bannen: Theatre

+Film and television

 Bannen's film debut was in the early 1950s with a small role in Pool of London (1951), and he quickly rose to prominence, primarily in a wide range of supporting roles.
 He had a very significant role as Stoker Samuel Bannister in Yangtse Incident.
 During the early stages of his career he worked with the Boulting Brothers on Private's Progress and Carlton-Browne of the F.O..
-His performance as Crow in The Flight of the Phoenix (1965 film) earned him an Academy Award nomination for Best Supporting Actor, making him the first Scottish actor to receive this honour; he also received a Golden Globe nomination for New Star of the Year - Actor.
-That same year, he starred alongside Sean Connery in the WWII prison drama, The Hill.
+His performance as "Ratbags" Crow in The Flight of the Phoenix earned him an Academy Award nomination for Best Supporting Actor, making him the first Scots actor to receive this honour; he also received a Golden Globe nomination for New Star of the Year – Actor.
+That same year, he starred alongside Sean Connery in the WWII prison drama The Hill.

-Director John Schlesinger cast him as a replacement for Alan Bates in the part of well-off homosexual doctor Daniel Hirsh in his controversial film Sunday Bloody Sunday (1971), after Bates was deemed unavailable to shoot.
+Director John Schlesinger cast him as a replacement for Alan Bates in the part of well-off gay doctor Daniel Hirsh in his controversial film Sunday Bloody Sunday (1971), after Bates was deemed unavailable to shoot.
 According to screenwriter Penelope Gilliatt, Bannen never felt comfortable with the part.
 The anxiety adversely affected his performance during the early filming.
 Schlesinger replaced Bannen with Peter Finch, who received an Oscar nomination for the role.
-Bannen later regretted this, saying not taking the role had set back his career.
+Bannen later regretted this and apologised for his conduct, saying not taking the role had set back his career.

-In 1979 he played Jim Prideaux in the BBC adaptation of Tinker Tailor Soldier Spy.

-Acclaim

-Bannen received an Academy Award nomination in 1965 for Best Supporting Actor, for his performance in The Flight of the Phoenix as Ratbags Crow, one of the survivors of a plane crash.
-He also received a BAFTA Award nomination for Best Supporting Actor for his performance as suspected child molester Kenneth Baxter in The Offence (1973).
-He also won acclaim for his roles as Brother Benedict in Lamb (1986), Grandfather George in John Boorman's Hope and Glory (1987) (for which he received a second Best Supporting Actor BAFTA nomination), the elder Robert de Brus in Braveheart (1995) and as the touchingly crafty villager in Waking Ned Devine (1998).
+Bannen received a BAFTA Award nomination for Best Supporting Actor for his performance as suspected child molester Kenneth Baxter in The Offence (1973).
+He also won acclaim for his roles as Jim Prideaux in the BBC adaptation of Tinker Tailor Soldier Spy (1979), Brother Benedict in Lamb (1986), Grandfather George in John Boorman's Hope and Glory (1987) (for which he received a second Best Supporting Actor BAFTA nomination), the elder Robert de Brus in Braveheart (1995) and as the touchingly crafty villager in Waking Ned (1998), the latter of which earned him both Screen Actors Guild Award and a Satellite Award.

 In 1996, he was honoured with a Lifetime Achievement Award from BAFTA Scotland.

 He was the subject of an episode of This is Your Life in 1999, when he was surprised by Michael Aspel.

+Personal life

+Bannen married Marilyn Salisbury, a veterinary physician for the Ministry of Agriculture, in 1978.
+He had met Salisbury, 17 years his junior, in a car park following a performance as Hamlet.
+They had no children.

 Death

 Bannen was killed, aged 71, in a car accident near Loch Ness in November 1999.
-He and his wife, Marilyn Salisbury, who had been driving, were discovered in an overturned vehicle in Knockies Straight between Inverness and Fort Augustus.
-Marilyn, a veterinarian for the Ministry of Agriculture, suffered only minor injuries.
-The couple had been married since 1978.
-They had no children.
-She died on 28 August 2019.
+He and his wife, who had been driving, were discovered in an overturned vehicle in Knockies Straight between Inverness and Fort Augustus.
+Marilyn suffered only minor injuries, and lived until 2019.

+His final films, Best and The Testimony of Taliesin Jones, were released posthumously in 2000.